 - It is not necessary to give your estimate of appraised value when filing your protest.

 - Once you have filed your protest, you may request a copy of the evidence used to determine your protested property’s appraisal value.
 The request must be made in writing at least 15 days prior to your protest hearing.
-Requests for protest evidence may be made in person at the address listed above or mailed to: Harris County Appraisal District, Customer Service Department, P.O.
+Requests for protest evidence may be made in person at the address listed above or mailed to: Harris Central Appraisal District, Customer Service Department, P.O.
 Box 922004, Houston, Texas 77292.

 - Verify that measurements for your home and lot are correct.